 How to make Easter special for your holiday home’s guests

-These 5 things are much easier to do and they will still make your guests’ Easter holiday with you more special.
+These 5 things will make your guest’s Easter holiday with you more special.

 1. Leave Easter gifts